odlgroup/odl/doc/source/math/discretization.rst

     \mathcal{E}_\mathcal{X}: \mathbb{F}^n \to \mathcal{X},

-which we call :term:`restriction` and :term:`extension`, respectively.
+which we call :term:`sampling` and :term:`interpolation`, respectively.
 Then, the discretization of :math:`\mathcal{X}` with respect to :math:`\mathbb{F}^n` and the above operators is defined as the tuple